Welcome to Sgt Pepper Photos

 John Lennon: “Mahatma Gandhi and Martin Luther King are great examples of fantastic nonviolents who died violently.
 I can never work that out.
 We’re pacifists, but I’m not sure what it means when you’re such a pacifist that you get shot.
 I can never understand that.”
 (Thanks to Sergey Obod).

-James Melvin Babington: Major General who served in the 16th Queen’s Lancers in the Second Boar War and the First Calvary Brigade in South Africa.
+James Melvin Babington: Major General who served in the 16th Queen’s Lancers in the Second Boer War and the First Calvary Brigade in South Africa.

 In a Variety article, author Bruce Spizer credited the find to Frank Daniels, who wrote an essay for a book on Babington under the pseudonym Max Gretinski.